 Just keep going.
 If you’re enjoying it, give yourself at least 3 months before you decide if it’s for you or not.
 Be patient.
 Results take time but if you’re consistent, they absolutely will come.
 The exciting thing as a beginner is that results come fairly quickly, even in 30 days you can really see a difference in your strength and overall fitness.

-If you commit to a year of consistent training, it’s amazing what you can achieve.
+If you commit to one year of consistent training, it’s amazing what you can achieve.
 I think 2-4 classes a week is a realistic for beginners, depending on your level of fitness when you start.
 It may take a while for your body to get used to training at that intensity, so at the beginning you might need more recovery time between training days.
+Over the first few months, start workout your way up to training 5 days a week.

 What is a double under you may ask?
 A double under is skipping while swinging the rope under your feet twice with each skip.